Our Colors: Plot

 The new school year begins and Sora prepares work for an art show.
 Nao asks if Amamiya will attend.
-Sora says He's not sure, as Amamiya has been quite busy, and he has not seen Amamiya since that day.
+Sora says he's not sure, as Amamiya has been quite busy, and he has not seen Amamiya since that day.
 He reflects on what else happened that day: while at the beachfront, Sora asks Amamiya to kiss him, saying he wants a special memory of someone who changed his life so deeply.
 Amamiya is surprised, but agrees.
 After they kiss, Sora tells Amamiya that he is confident that he will be alright even without the cafe as a sanctuary.
-Likewise, Amamiya tells Sora that he is his first gay friend, someone who he could connect with in an honest way.
+Likewise, Amamiya tells Sora that he is his first gay friend, someone whom he could connect with in an honest way.
 The two affirm that they'll always be special to one another due to how they've helped each other.
 As Sora prepares his artwork for the show, he reflects on his experiences as colors—the color of the sky and the ocean the day he met Amamiya, Nao's dress, Yoshioka's jersey, and his first kiss, and wonders what his next piece of artwork will look like.